araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

     })
 ```

+### Replay Ratio

+A metric that will be useful to understand the tuned hyperparameters is the replay ratio.
-The replay ratio (also known as update-to-data ratio or UTD ratio) is a metric that measures the number of gradient updates performed per environment interaction or experience collected.
+The replay ratio (also known as update-to-data ratio or UTD ratio) measures the number of gradient updates performed per environment interaction or experience collected.
 This ratio represents how many times an agent updates its parameters relative to how much new experience it gathers.
 It is defined as `replay_ratio = n_gradient_steps / (n_envs * train_freq)` for SAC.